1950 Detroit Lions season

 The 1950 Detroit Lions season was their 21st in the league.
 The team improved on their previous season's output of 4–8, winning six games.
 They failed to qualify for the playoffs for the 15th consecutive season.

 Regular season

+According to the team, a total of 8,685 season tickets were sold by the Lions for the 1950 campaign.
+The Lions played their home games in Briggs Stadium (Tiger Stadium), which had a regular listed seating capacity of 46,194, with an additional 7,000 bleacher seats for football to bring total capacity to 53,194.